In Reverie: Release

 On October 20, 2003, the band appeared on Jimmy Kimmel Live!.
-Following the band's biggest headlining show at Ashbury Park to 4,000 people, Conley received a call from the band's A&R person at DreamWorks: "[H]e said, 'None of the programmers at radio are biting at the single, and MTV doesn't want to play the video, so we're going have to start thinking about the next record.'
+Following the band's biggest headlining show in Asbury Park, NJ to 4,000 people, Conley received a call from the band's A&R person at DreamWorks: "[H]e said, 'None of the programmers at radio are biting at the single, and MTV doesn't want to play the video, so we're going have to start thinking about the next record.'
 I had a total breakdown.
 I was like, 'How is this possible?
 The album just came out!'"
 A few weeks after In Reverie's release, the label was absorbed by Interscope Records.
 The staff at Interscope didn't care for the album, refusing to take the group's calls.
 They subsequently paid the band severance to leave the label.
 In March and April 2004, the band went on a co-headlining US tour with Grandaddy, with support from the Fire Theft.
 Dios opened the first half of the tour, while Hey Mercedes opened the second half.
 Halfway through it, the Fire Theft dropped off the tour due to their vocalist falling ill.
 Following this, the band supported Ash on their UK tour in May and June.
 In April 2009, the band was tentatively planning to re-release the album with up to 12 additional tracks.
 According to Conley, the reissue would've included demos and "whatnot.
 'Zeebs' and 'Sister Sophs' and all that shit, 'Blossom' and what have you.
 All that.
 Then more."